9 minsPublished on 3/23/2023

 Store limited funds on crypto exchanges

 Despite the many security measures exchanges take to protect user funds, they are still prone to hacks and thefts.
-Besides, there’s always a risk of an exchange pausing withdrawals for several reasons, leaving users blocked from using their own funds.
+Besides, there’s always a risk of a crypto exchange pausing withdrawals for several reasons, leaving users blocked from using their own funds

 Hence, users should only store a limited portion of their crypto assets on custodial wallets.